alaraayan/project-3-server/README.md

 <img src="image/moodflix-deployed.png" alt="deployed version"/>
 </p>

 link to front-end [click here](https://github.com/rizwanakhtar7/project-3-client)

 ## Brief
-The brief given was to :
+The brief given was to:
-- **Build a full-stack application** - by making your own backend and your own front-end.
+* **Build a full-stack application** - by making your own backend and your own front-end.
 * **Use an Express API** to serve your data from the Mongo database.
 * **Consume your API with a separate front-end** built with React.
 * **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.